readevalprint/readevalprint.github.com/_posts/2014-07-01-fun-with-python-ast.md

 path of darkness, madness, and `TypeErrors`.
 No, no, this will not do at all.
 Let us fix this.
 Because I don't just WANT to `^` one string to another.
 I **need** to.
 It's a deeper, more **fundamental** yearning in my loins.
-Because that is were all great thoughts originate.
+Because that is where all great thoughts originate.
 Your loins.
 Heh.
 Loin.

     >>> tree2 = ast.parse("'cat' ^ 'dog'")